-Report students by one of the disability categories under IDEA that are listed in section 4.5 of the EDFacts Workbook.
+Report students by one of the disability categories under IDEA that are listed in the EDFacts Workbook.
 The disability category "developmental delay" cannot be used.
 How are student counts reported by racial ethnic?

 SEAs must submit racial and ethnic data using 7 permitted values, which are: